|Shield of Ampleforth Abbey and|

 Authority: Arms were granted to the Abbey by the College of Arms in 1922.
 The Abbey applied to the College of Arms for the grant to conform to proper authority and thus secure its place among other post-Reformation bodies bearing variants of the Westminster arms.
 The Abbey arms in their full achievement include the abbot’s crozier and his valero (ecclesiastical hat with tassels).
 The Ampleforth College and St. Benet's arms include only the shield.
 In Ampleforth and Its Origins (p.
 261), then-Guestmaster Fr James Forbes writes that "In medieval times this coat [of arms] was used with a crozier dexter and a mitre sinister in the chief, both gules, as "on the [Abbey] tombs of Abbot Fascet and Cardinal Langham."
 (Thanks to my brother Randal Marlin for this reference.)

 Nominees of Arms: The name St Benet is an abbreviation of St. Benedict, referring to St Benedict of Nursia, born in A.D.
 480 in what is today called Norcia, near Perugia in Umbria, Italy.
 He died in 547 in Monte Cassino.
 He is recognized as a saint by both the Roman Catholic and Anglican churches and is the patron saint of students and of Europe; he is the person after whom the 16 popes called Benedict are named.
 The arms refer not to St Benedict but, using the terminology of my Oxford Today article, they reference two revered persons (saints) and a revered group of people (abbots):

-- St Peter, the apostle of Jesus who is considered the first leader of the Christian Church after the death of Jesus, is signified, as he is in the pre-Reformation arms of the City of Westminster, by his keys at top left (i.e., dexter in heraldic terminology, which looks out from the perspective of the person carrying the shield).
+- St Peter, the apostle of Jesus who is considered the first leader of the Christian Church after the death of Jesus, is signified, as he is in the pre-Reformation arms of the City of Westminster, by his keys at top left (i.e., dexter in heraldic terminology, from the perspective of the person carrying the shield).
 He is the person to whom Westminster Abbey is dedicated.